semrush/intergalactic/website/docs2/components/time-picker/time-picker.md

 If the user needs to choose the time in a 12-hour format, an additional button for switching between AM/PM is provided, eliminating the need for an extra click on the dropdown.

-@table-caption TimePicker 24-hour and 12-hour formats
+Table: TimePicker 24-hour and 12-hour formats

 | Time format    | Appearance example              |
 | -------------- | ------------------------------- |